joint-it/glore/README.md

 The GloRe eLearning platform is a monorepository including a <a href="https://nextjs.org">Next.js</a> application backed by <a href="https://supabase.com">Supabase</a> and different utility packages.

-The project uses <a href="https://tailwindcss.com">Tailwind CSS</a> to create a responsive and accessible user interface.
+The project uses <a href="https://tailwindcss.com">Tailwind CSS</a> and <a href="https://ui.shadcn.com">shadcn/ui</a> components for building a responsive and accessible user interface.

 ## Development

-If you want to run the project locally, follow the instructions below to set up your development environment.
+If you want to run the project locally, follow the instructions below to set up a development environment.

 ### Prerequisites